kazmisohail/ParkingSpaceDetection/README.md

 ## 2. Parking Lot Segmentation

 I used UNET to train the model for parking lot segmentation.
-From  Roboflow, i annotate data and then export it in CC
+From  Roboflow, I annotate data and then export it in COCO JSON format.
+I created mask image using the coco json file, and images and mask images are used to train the UNET model.